bevyengine/bevy/release-content/release-notes/dlss.md

 * Insert the `DlssProjectId` resource before `DefaultPlugins` when setting up your app
 * Add the `Dlss` component to your camera entity, optionally setting a specific `DlssPerfQualityMode` (defaults to `Auto`)
 * Optionally add sharpening via `ContrastAdaptiveSharpening`
+* Custom rendering code, including third party crates, should account for the optional `MainPassResolutionOverride` to work with DLSS

+Note that DLSS integration is expected to have some bugs in this release related to certain rendering effects not respecting upscaling settings, and possible issues with transparencies or camera exposure.
+Please report any bugs encountered.

 Other temporal upscalers like AMD's FidelityFX™ Super Resolution (FSR), Intel's Xe Super Sampling XeSS (XeSS), and Apple's MTLFXTemporalScaler are not integrated in this release.
 However they all use similiar APIs, and would not be a challenge to integrate in future releases.

-Support for other swapchain-related features like frame interpolation/extrapolation or latency redunction are not currently planned, but support for DLSS Ray Reconstruction for use in Bevy Solari _is_ planned for a future release.
+Support for other swapchain-related features like frame interpolation/extrapolation, latency reduction, or dynamic resolution scaling are not currently planned, but support for DLSS Ray Reconstruction for use in Bevy Solari _is_ planned for a future release.

 Special thanks to @cwfitzgerald for helping with the wgpu backend interop APIs.